Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Psychologists, neuropsychologists, and psychiatrists

 The outlook for people who have had a stroke today is more hopeful than ever due to advances in both stroke treatment and rehabilitation.
 Stroke rehab works best when the patient, family, and rehab staff works together as a team.
-Family members must learn about impairments and disabilities caused by the stroke and how to help the patient achieve optimal function again.
+Family members must learn about physical and mental changes caused by the stroke and how to help the patient become functional again.

 Treating the basic disease and preventing complications